Jerk Soul Is Serving Caribbean Food, with Notes of Chicago, in Hyde Park

-“I’d been there for most effective one week before Irma,” Woods recalls, regarding the devastating Hurricane Irma, which destroyed much of the U.S. Virgin Islands in September 2017, inclusive of their now not-but-open eating place.
+“I’d been there for most effective one week before Irma,” Woods recalls, regarding the devastating Hurricane Irma, which destroyed much of the U.S. Virgin Islands in September 2017, including their now not-but-open eating place.
 “We went via the storm together, and then my own family changed into trying me to get returned.
-Zahra stayed due to the fact her family was there, and I evacuated by using a boat to Puerto Rico because it becomes the handiest airport open at the time.”
+Zahra stayed because her family was there, and I evacuated by boat to Puerto Rico because it became the handiest airport open then.”

 Not far behind Irma, however, became Hurricane Maria, a hurricane that leveled Puerto Rico.
-Woods turned into aware about the impending hurricane, however, did no longer know the way to get out till a friend from St. Louis helped him get a flight again to the U.S. Mainland.
-His changed into the remaining one out before the hurricane.
+Woods became aware of the impending storm; however, he no longer knew how to get out until a friend from St. Louis helped him get a flight to the U.S. Mainland again.
+He changed into the remaining one before the hurricane.

-Instead of returning to Chicago, Woods stayed along with his buddy in St. Louis, targeted on reuniting with Spencer.
-The pair nonetheless desired to open an eating place, however now that the islands have been devastated, they knew they couldn’t do it in St. Thomas.
-Something informed him to begin searching St. Louis for space, and within 3 days, he’d discovered a completely renovated eating place awaiting its first tenant in the middle of the Hyde Park community.
-Immediately, he knew it changed into the proper match.
+Instead of returning to Chicago, Woods stayed with his buddy in St. Louis, targeted to reuniting with Spencer.
+The pair desired to open an eating place; however, now that the islands had been devastated, they knew they couldn’t do it in St. Thomas.
+Something informed him to begin searching St. Louis for space.
+Within three days, he’d discovered a completely renovated eating place awaiting its first tenant in the middle of the Hyde Park community.
+Immediately, he knew it had changed into the proper match.